InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/all-roads-lead-to-innersource-contributions.md

 ## Problem

-Projects are adopting InnerSource, but struggling to convert users, consumers or stakeholders into contributors, or forming a community.
+Projects are adopting InnerSource, but struggling to convert users, consumers or stakeholders into contributors, or community members.

 In this context, the InnerSource Program is considered also an InnerSource Project.